yassnemo/bookify/README.md

-# Goodbooks-10k
+# Bookify

-Goodbooks-10k is a web application that provides personalized book recommendations based on user preferences.
+Bookify is a web application that provides personalized book recommendations based on user preferences.
 The application allows users to search for books, view details, and navigate through different sections seamlessly.

 ## Features